Cherokee grammar: Final and non-final suffixes (1)

 The slots of both final and non-final suffixes cannot be properly dissected and thus the attribute final only means that one of these is obligated at all times.
 For some suffixes even the exact position is disputed amongst native speakers.
 In the following table final suffixes are marked bold.
 Because of the sheer amount of suffixes and the number of exceptions it is more efficient for students to learn the most common fused forms first (mostly those with -'i).
 Markers of aspect and tense are found in this category.

 Nouns

-Nouns are often treated as verbs in the manner of to be someone.
+Nouns often occur as arguments of verbs.
+They can also be used predicatively, without a copular verb.
+Nouns are generally much less inflected than verbs.
+However, some nouns can occur with inflectional affixes similar to those found on verbs, mainly pronominal prefixes and the distributive prefix.

 Prefixes

-The number of prefixes nouns can take is comparably smaller than that of verbs, but since nouns can be treated as verbs with the translation of "to be", the same prefixes as with verbs may be used, if not exchanged with one of the three below.
+The number of prefixes nouns can take is comparably smaller than that of verbs, but since nouns can be used predicatively (nouns can be translated roughly as "to be X") they can occur with the pronominal prefixes that also occur on verbs, if not exchanged with one of the three below.

 Thus plural words for humans take an(i)- as marker (even if the a was optional).